tyalt1/mediaserver/README.md

 role     | description |
 ---------|-----------------------
-[mergerfs](https://github.com/trapexit/mergerfs) | JBOD (Just a Bunch Of Drives) union filesystem [snapraid](https://github.com/amadvance/snapraid) | Backup for disk arrays using parity blocks. docker   | Container-based application platform.
+[mergerfs](https://github.com/trapexit/mergerfs) | JBOD (Just a Bunch Of Drives) union filesystem samba    | File server.
+[snapraid](https://github.com/amadvance/snapraid) | Backup for disk arrays using parity blocks. docker   | Container-based application platform.

 The mergerfs role mounts all the drives at a specific mount point.

+The samba role installs the configuration and starts the service.

 The snapraid role sets a service to do daily backups.